 The 2018 Vermont State Hazard Mitigation Plan (SHMP) presents the hazard impacts most likely to affect Vermont and a mitigation strategy to reduce or eliminate our most significant vulnerabilities.
-This SHMP is a complete rewrite of the 2013 Plan, both in the content of the Plan document and its mitigation actions.
+This SHMP is a complete rewrite of the 2013 plan, both in the content of the plan document and in the mitigation actions presented.
 Vermont Emergency Management, along with key stakeholders, completed a thorough review of the 2013 SHMP at the beginning of the update process to ensure that nothing developed in previous versions would be lost in this rewrite process.